vana-com/personal-server/README.md

 ### llama-cpp-python-cublas.sh

-To install llama.cpp with CUDA support for better performance, run `./scripts/llama-cpp-python-cublas.sh`.
-[ROCm](https://github.com/jllllll/llama-cpp-python-cuBLAS-wheels/releases/tag/rocm) and [Metal](https://github.com/jllllll/llama-cpp-python-cuBLAS-wheels/releases/tag/metal) versions should be installed manually.
+To install llama.cpp with hardware acceleration for better performance, run `./scripts/llama-cpp-python-cublas.sh`.

 Alternatively, you can build `llama-cpp-python` manually with the flags of your choice by following [the instructions](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation).